apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 flattened to a single physical axis by following a row-major traversal.
 This produces a 1-d physical layout, which corresponds to flat memory.
-To add additional dimensions in the physical layout, insert `te.PHYSICAL_AXIS_SEPARATOR` into the axis list in `set_physical_layout`.
+To add additional dimensions in the physical layout, insert `te.PHYSICAL_AXIS_SEPARATOR` into the axis list return by the physical layout function.
 These define groups of axes, where each group is combined into a single physical axis.

 ```python
 B = te.compute(shape=(M,N,P,Q), ...)